bocchino/fprime/Fw/Dp/docs/sdd.md

 plus the operations that are specific to _C_, for example serializing the specific types of data that _C_ can store.

+<a name="serial-format"></a>
 ### 4.1.
 Serialized Container Format

-In serialized form, each data product container consists of a header followed by a data payload.
+In serialized form, each data product container consists of the following
+elements: a header, a header hash, data, and a data hash.

 #### 4.1.1.
 Header